 And my personal favorite is Ecclesiastes 3:1,4: For everything there is a season...A time to grieve and a time to dance.

 I'm tired of grieving over how much I can no longer do because of my poor health (I'm recovering from toxic mold exposure) and am ready to rejoice over how much I CAN do.
 This is my time to dance!
-The Joyful Task for the day is to dance like no one is watching.
+Sometime today I will dance like no one is watching.
+Will you, too?
+I dare you to.
 Dance with your child or alone in your bathroom.
 Blare some music or dance to the music in your head.
 Move for a few seconds or keep on dancing all day while you do the household chores.
 Twirl, jump, flail your arms, or just clap and stomp your foot.
 Enjoy it!
 Then come tell me about it.
 If you need some musical inspiration, I love Mercy Me's Move (video below)